 Customer service representatives or agents are the employees tasked to interact with customers on behalf of an organization.
 Their job is to answer calls and resolve complaints.
 They may also provide information about the company’s products and services, take orders, determine charges, and process returns.

 Customer service reps work in almost every industry, and their tasks will depend on where they work.
 While most agents answer incoming telephone calls, some are assigned a particular mode of communication, such as emails, live chat, or other non-voice channels.

 Most customer service representatives working in call centers are outsourced.
 Companies such as SixEleven provide optimal customer service and technical support for their clients in the West.
 Some work in insurance agencies, banks, and other places that have contact with customers.
 Further, a trend of customer service providers working remotely is also witnessed within the past years.

 Hiring customer service representatives remotely

 This is one of the advantages of outsourcing.
-When a business outsources their services properly, they won’t have to worry about halting their operations and risking to lose their customers from time to time.
+When a business outsources its services properly, it won’t have to worry about halting its operations and risking losing its customers from time to time.
 This helps them to cut on costs and rechannel their energy to core tasks for them to recover.
 Cloudstaff, one of the well-known outsourcing companies in the Philippines, can help you hire customer service representatives and make their work more efficient through workflow automation.